 The CTA service area consists of the three coastal counties of Mississippi and all the incorporated cities in those counties.

-CTA currently provides Fixed Route and ADA/Paratransit Service in, Biloxi, Gautier, Gulfport, Ocean Springs, and Pascagoula.
-Special Route Services are currently provided in Harrison and Hancock counties.
+CTA currently provides Fixed Route and ADA/Paratransit Service in, Biloxi, Gulfport, Ocean Springs and D’Iberville.
+Special Route Services are currently provided in Harrison, Jackson and Hancock counties.

-Funding for CTA’s operations and capital projects are currently provided by self-generated revenue, the Federal Transit Administration, Harrison County, the City of Biloxi, the City of Gulfport, the City of Ocean Springs and the State of Mississippi.
+Funding for CTA’s operations and capital projects are currently provided by self-generated revenue, the Federal Transit Administration, Harrison County, Jackson County, the City of Biloxi, the City of Gulfport, the City of D’Iberville, the City of Ocean Springs and the State of Mississippi.

 The day-to-day operation of the authority is under the leadership of an Executive Director.
 The management staff consists of three Department Directors and two supervisors.